midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 ### Dust address

-It is Dust public key.
+It is a Ledger-serialized Dust public key, without network id: versioning header (2 bytes), length information (1 byte), and contents of the key itself (up to 32 bytes).
 It represents recipient of Dust generation.

 Its credential type is `dust-addr`.